 No need to leave your best pal at home!
-You can hit the pub with your pup on this self-guided tour of seven breweries in the Lake Geneva, Milwaukee and Madison areas.
+You can hit the pub with your pup at these seven breweries, beer gardens and beer-serving patios in the Madison and Milwaukee areas.
+Be sure to check out each spot’s pet policies to stay in the know and worry free.

 Take a stroll with your pet through the heart of the city on the two-mile downtown RiverWalk, and be sure to let the “Bronze Fonz,” a statue of Fonzie from “Happy Days,” hold the leash for a photo op.